Bamboula's Village: Opposition

 Anti-racist organisations and unions formed the group "Non à la réserve humaine" ["No to the Human Zoo"] and began legal action against the park.
 By the time that the court had sent an expert to document human-rights violations, the performers had been ordered out of the country.
-The village was closed in September of 1994.
+The village was closed in September 1994.
 The park had to pay a symbolic one French franc in damages, plus legal fees.

 Aftermath

 Bamboula's Village was demolished, and the Bamboula chocolate biscuit was no longer sold.